Belarus in the Eurovision Song Contest

-History
+Participation

 The Belarusian Television and Radio Company (BTRC) was a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
 It participated in the contest representing Belarus since its in 2004.

+Prior to 2004, the country had considered debuting in 1993 and 2003, but the planned entries failed to materialize.